JorgeMPG/JorgeMPG/README.md

-# Who am I
+# Jorge Martin
-I'm Jorge Martin, a Java software developer by trade and tinkerer by nature.
+A Java software developer by trade and tinkerer by nature.